ajitsingh98/Data-Science-Interview-Questions-Answers/support_vector_machines.md

 *One-versus-one classification*

 To classify data with SVMs when there are $( K > 2 )$ classes, the *one-versus-one* (or *all-pairs*) approach is used.
 This method involves constructing $\binom{K}{2}$ SVM classifiers, each trained to distinguish between a pair of classes.
-For example, one SVM might compare the $ k$ th class with the $ k'$  th class.
+For example, one SVM might compare the $k$ th class with the $k'$  th class.
 To classify a new observation, each of these classifiers is used to predict the class, and the observation is assigned to the class that receives the most votes from the pairwise classifiers.

 *One-Versus-All classification*

-In the one-versus-all (or one-versus-rest) approach for classifying with SVMs when there are $K > 2 $ classes,$ K $ separate SVMs are trained.
+In the one-versus-all (or one-versus-rest) approach for classifying with SVMs when there are $K > 2$ classes, $K$ separate SVMs are trained.
 Each SVM is designed to distinguish one class from the rest.
-For each SVM, the class of interest is coded as$+1 $, while the remaining classes are coded as$-1$.
+For each SVM, the class of interest is coded as $+1$, while the remaining classes are coded as $-1$.

-To classify a new observation $x^*$, we compute the decision function values for all $ K$  SVMs.
+To classify a new observation $x^*$, we compute the decision function values for all$ K$  SVMs.
 The observation is assigned to the class for which this decision function value is the highest, indicating the strongest confidence that the observation belongs to that class.

 </details>